rcl-cloud-apps/docs/installation/osticket.md

 Extract the .dll file from the zip folder.

-- In the Web App list, click on the 'Manage' drop down button and click on the 'Custom PHP Extensions' link
+- In the RCL Web App list, click on the 'Manage' drop down button and click on the 'Custom PHP Extensions' link

 - In the Custom PHP Extension page, click the 'Create/Update Custom Extension' link

 - Upload the dll file and click the 'Submit' button

 ![image](../images/installation/osticket-custom-php-setting.PNG)

 - Ensure the PHP extension is installed